DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Related Work

-Common UDA strategies involve the acquisition of domain-invariant features by adversarial learning~\cite{ganin,fada,ioffe2015batch,hoffman2016fcns,adaptsegnet}, transferring style ~\cite{stylization, yang_fda_2020}, and self-training with pseudo-labels in the target domains \cite{zou2019confidence, hoyer2021daformer}.
-Recently, many researchers have explored the domain adaptation from \emph{normal} to \emph{adverse} weathers~\cite{bruggemann2023refign,li2023vblc,liao2022unsupervised,liao2023only,xia2023cmda,luo2023similarity}, which is highly relevant for practical scenarios such as automated driving, in which the perception system needs to be robust to unfavorable conditions.
-Real-world machine perception systems operate in non-stationary and constantly changing environments, where the distribution of the target domain undergoes temporal shifts.
-However, those methods primarily focus on static target domains, rendering them inadequate for continuous domain changes.
+\textbf{UDA for Semantic Segmentation.} UDA aims to leverage labeled data from the source domain to develop a high-performing model for unlabeled data in the target domain.
+Common approaches include learning domain-invariant features via adversarial training~\cite{ganin}, style transfer~\cite{stylization,yang_fda_2020,icassp23}, similarity mining~\cite{tmmzhu}, and self-training with pseudo-labels~\cite{zou2019confidence,hoyer2022daformer}.
+Recently, many researchers have explored the domain adaptation from \emph{normal} to \emph{adverse} weather~\cite{bruggemann2023refign,liao2023only,rizzoli2025cars}.
+It is highly relevant for practical scenarios such as automated driving.
+However, these methods typically assume static target domains and rely on offline training, making them unsuitable for dynamic environments with continuous domain shifts.